To apply for the Frontline programme you must:

 – Access to HE Diploma with GCSE Equivalences

-Frontline will accept international secondary qualifications providing they are confirmed as being equivalent to GCSE Maths/English grade C by the National Academic Recognition Information Centre (NARIC).
-If you are unsure if your international qualification is considered equivalent, we encourage you to liaise with NARIC before submitting your application as Frontline are unable to assess academic documents of applicants who have yet to submit an application
+Frontline will accept international secondary qualifications providing they are confirmed as being equivalent to GCSE Maths/English grade C by the UK National Information Centre for the recognition and evaluation of international qualifications and skills (UK ENIC).
+If you are unsure if your international qualification is considered equivalent, we encourage you to liaise with UK ENIC before submitting your application as Frontline are unable to assess academic documents of applicants who have yet to submit an application

 Frontline will also accept the following international qualifications: